Kaartikgupta/React-Popups/README.md

 # React-Popups
-Popups of login and signup page in react
+This repository contains the reactJS code to create popups using ReactJSP Popups of login and signup page.